Table of Contents

 How much do Masticating Juicers cost?

-Masticating juicers can be purchased for as little as $100, as you move up in the market you can get a reliable and quality middle of the road model for around $300, high end masticating juicers can cost as much as $2,000, usually at this price point you will be getting a commercial grade model with unsurpassed quality and warranties.
+Masticating juicers can be purchased for as little as $100, as you move up in the market you can get a reliable and quality middle of the road model for around $300, high end models can cost as much as $2,000, usually at this price point you will be getting a commercial grade juicer with unsurpassed quality and warranties.

-If you are purchasing a masticating juicer, I suggest purchasing a middle of the option for around $250-$400, this type of juicer will do a great job with all types of produce, create nutritious juice, and will last for years.
+I suggest purchasing a middle of the road option for around $250-$400, this type of juicer will do a great job with all types of produce, create nutritious juice, and will last for years.
 I purchased this Omega juicer in this price range nearly 7 years ago and still use it regularly without issue.

 Purchase on the low end of the market and you will sacrifice quality, purchase on the high end and you will end up with overkill for you at home juicing needs.